Replacing Guilt

 What a true moral impulse feels like🔗

 The things that you feel resentment towards are false shoulds, or at least twisted shoulds.
 Encountering one of your actual moral bonds feels very different indeed.
-A true opportunity to execute a moral commitment feels not like an obligation, but like a priviledge.
+A true opportunity to execute a moral commitment feels not like an obligation, but like a privilege.
 It feels like executing a Screw The Rules I’m Doing What’s Right trope.

 In fiction, picture the moment when the villain reveals that doing the Right Thing will start a war, and the hero sets their jaw, looks them in the eyes, and says “so be it,” and then does the right thing anyway.